JLAC11/JLAC11.github.io/project-ecobike/a-first-glance.md

 I'll continue adding information next in [a second mini-post](looking-at-origin-destination-data.md), where I'll discuss more properties we can learn from inspecting origin-destination data.

 [^1]: [Data from May 2025](https://ecobici.cdmx.gob.mx/datos-abiertos/).

+[^2]: We can support this argument by looking at origin and destination by the time of day.
+I'll leave an annex [on a separate page](datasource/annex-trips.md) if you want to followup on this, but I won't be discussing it further.